open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 Via installer (recommended)
 ----------------------------

-1. Click the "Windows" link on `this page`_ to download the installer.
+1. Click the "Windows" link on `this page`_ to download the installer for the latest version of the GUI.

 2. Double-click the downloaded executable to launch the installer.